Skip to content

 Editing/Deleting a Status

-Users can edit or delete an Offline or Inactive status.
+Users can edit or delete an "Offline" or "Inactive" status for Units.

-Users can delete or edit a Bed status that has been added manually but cannot delete or edit a Bed status that was inherited from the Unit.
+Users can delete or edit a manually added Bed status, but cannot delete or edit a Bed status that was inherited from the Unit.

 Manually Adding a Status Through the INVENTORY Dashboard